msyriac/orphics/README.md

-Orphics: A Library for Theory and Analysis in Cosmology
+orphics: A Library for Theory and Analysis in Cosmology
 =======================================================

 To install while working on the repo (with symlinks):